Temporary Outdoor Patios & Retail Space Pilot Project

 For questions about this pilot project please email [email protected].

-The Town of Peace River continuing to support and provide increased flexibility for businesses who have been impacted by COVID-19 by allowing for temporary patios and retail spaces on certain public property and private property.
+The Town of Peace River is continuing to support and provide increased flexibility for businesses by allowing for temporary patios and retail spaces on certain public property and private property.
 The approach is a streamlined and free process where businesses simply review the Temporary Outdoor Patio & Retail Space Guidelines and the Project Declaration Form, ensure they can comply and submit an executed Project Declaration Form to the Town.
 In many instances, the only permit or formal approval required will be a fire inspection.
 Once the Project Declaration Form has been submitted, the business can proceed to create an outdoor patio or retail space in line with the requirements in the Guidelines.

 Temporary patios and retail spaces will be allowed to operate:

-- Year-round for private property, public parks, municipally owned parcels (that are not parking spaces), and reserve parcels (subject to earlier termination by the Town).
+- Year round for public parks, municipally owned parcels (that are not parking spaces), and reserve parcels that have received additional approval from the Town as the landowner.

-- From April 1, to November 4th, 2020 or until winter road conditions arise as determined by the Town, whichever is sooner, for municipally-owned off-street parking spaces and sidewalks.
+- Annually, from April 1 to November 4 or until winter road conditions arise as determined by the Town, whichever is sooner, for sidewalks and municipally owned off-street parking spaces that have received additional approval from the Town as the landowner.

-- From April 30, 2020* to September 30, 2020 or until winter road conditions arise as determined by the Town, whichever is sooner for on-street parking spaces
+- Annually, from April 30 to September 30 or until winter road conditions arise as determined by the Town, whichever is sooner for on-street parking spaces.

 The Town will provide 24 hours notice of winter road conditions to applicable businesses. *This date may be revised if there is an early spring.